QUICK SUMMARY:

 16. Contests

-Your agency could give away a consultation package valued at a certain amount, which could help with business costs.
-You just want to get them excited about your giveaway, so it has the potential to take off and get other leads excited about it as well.
+Your agency could give away a free consultation package valued at a certain amount, which could help with business costs.
+You just want to get them excited about your giveaway, so it has the potential to take off and help in lead generation efforts also.

 Why It Works:

-• Enticing CTA that makes a user trade their email for a chance to win
+Enticing CTA that makes a user trade their contact details for a chance to win

 17. Quizzes & Surveys

-Quizzes or surveys are great lead magnet options as they provide valuable insights from your prospective customers as well as their contact information.
+Quizzes or surveys are great lead magnet options as they provide valuable insights while also providing an opportunity to capture a prospect's contact information.
 Repurpose the insights you gather from your surveys and sprinkle them throughout blog posts, social media, etc.

 Why It Works: